Military Review

 You are absolutely right.
 Apparently indeed.

-But where did I mess up?
-It's just an experiment.
-Validation check.
-I understand that I got into the patrimony of the state, but if there is REALLY NOTHING to be proud of?
+But where did I distort?
+This is just an experiment.
+Validation of life values.
+I understand that I got into the estate of the state, but if REALLY there is Nothing to be proud of?
 What to do?

 Pride is a stupid and generally harmful feeling that creates the illusion that by your membership in a certain group you have the right to honor from the achievements of the best representatives of this group.
 No need to be proud, you need to do and go forward.